Dual Diagnosis: What is the Relationship Between Substance Abuse and Mental Illness?

 - Inclusion of family and social counseling work.
 This may take the form of group therapy, family therapy, or workshops dedicated to our social network.

 Even after realizing in the 1990’s that parallel treatment produces the best results for dual-diagnosis patients, treatment generally continues to follow the old model.
 This may be due to an unwillingness to change or lack of resources.
-Regardless of why this is, unfortunately there are few options for those seeking dual-diagnosis treatment.
+Regardless of why this is, unfortunately, there are few options for those seeking dual-diagnosis treatment.
 At Breathe Life Healing Centers, parallel treatment is our focus.
 We believe that to break free from addiction we need to treat the patient in all aspects of life.
 Spirituality, mental health, physical health: all of these things are key to getting clean.
-We hope that you will reach out to us so that we can provide you with care from experienced and knowledgable experts who understand dual-diagnosis.
+We hope that you will reach out to us so that we can provide you with care from experienced and knowledgeable experts who understand dual-diagnosis.